phaustin/quantecon-example/book/docs/getting_started.md

 As the 2nd task,

 1. Sign up to [GitHub](https://github.com/).
-2. Look into \'forking\' GitHub repositories (forking means making your own copy of a GitHub repository, stored on GitHub).
+2. Look into 'forking' GitHub repositories (forking means making your own copy of a GitHub repository, stored on GitHub).
 3. Fork [QuantEcon.py](https://github.com/QuantEcon/QuantEcon.py).
 4. Clone your fork to some local directory, make edits, commit them,